adamysyim/quality-of-life-eco395m-final/README.md

 ## The goal of the Project
 - Today, more than 50% of the world's population lives in cities.
+In tHe US, 83% of the population lives in urban areas.
 It is highly likely that your quality of life depends on what city you live.
-We want to find out what are the best cities to live, what are the factors that affect the quality of life in that cities, how the ranking of some of those cities change over the last 5 years.
+We want to find out what are the best cities to live in the world and in the US, what are the factors that affect the quality of life in that cities, and how the ranking of some of those cities change over the last 5 years.
 - Given that everyone has different preferences and needs, we focus mainly on providing user-friendly interactive graphs and tables with search options.
 - As for overall data analysis, we would like to show "Quality of Life Index" of each city worldwide and USA-wide.